-What is Disruptive Innovation?
+1. What is Disruptive Innovation?
 By Clayton M. Christensen, Michael Raynor, and Rory McDonald.
-Harvard Business Review, December 2015 [Needs VPN] https://search.ebscohost.com/login.aspx?direct=true&db=bth&AN=111099338&site=ehost-live
+Harvard Business Review, December 2015.
+Need VPN to access through UC Davis library:

 Links to other (free) required and suggested reading materials are provided in the class schedule at the end of the syllabus.